By Sorsa Editorial

 print(f"@{post.author_id}: {post.text[:120]}")

-This returns up to 10 posts matching your query from the last 7 days.
-The response object includes pagination tokens, so you can loop through pages without manually tracking cursors.
+This returns posts matching your query from the last 7 days.
+The response object includes pagination tokens, so you can loop through pages without tracking cursors by hand.

 Look Up a User Profile